Beaches in the Algarve you should visit

-Concerning facilities and safety conditions, there are more than 85 Algarve beaches that have been awarded a blue flag.
+A total of 88 beaches in the Algarve have been awarded a blue flag.
 This is one of the largest concentration of blue flags in Europe.
 A blue flag stands for compliance with international standards regarding safety, water quality, facilities and environmental management.
-Most beaches in the Algarve in addition have a physical flag, with a colour indicating whether it is safe to swim:
+In the Algarve, the following beaches have a blue flag (2019):

-• Green = swimming permitted
+- Green = swimming permitted

-• Yellow = Swimming forbidden
+- Yellow = swimming forbidden

-• Red = Swimming or entering the water forbidden
+- Red = swimming or entering the water forbidden